cardano-foundation/cardano-ibc-incubator/KNOWN_ISSUES.md

 ### ICS-31 Cross-Chain Queries

-ICS-31 cross-chain queries are not supported for Cardano.
-The Cardano relayer endpoint does not implement the cross-chain query interface, so Cardano should not currently be treated as an ICS-31 query host or query target through this bridge.

-Supporting this would require more than a relayer command wrapper.
-The bridge would need a clear Cardano-side query model, proof model, and response verification path that fits the HostState commitment architecture.
+ICS-31 cross-chain queries are a work in progress for Cardano, but will need to be implemented on a per-chain basis.
+Much of the basic infrastructure exists for cross-chain queries with Cheqd, but still must be tested and validated, particularly in light of the entrypoint chain deprecation.

 ### Client Upgrade

-Standard IBC client upgrade is not supported for the Cardano light clients in this repository.
-The probabilistic Cardano light clients reject `VerifyUpgradeAndUpdateState`, and the historical Mithril design documentation also treats standard client upgrade as unsupported.
+Standard IBC client upgrade is not currently supported for the Cardano light client.
+The probabilistic Cardano light clients reject `VerifyUpgradeAndUpdateState`.

-This is distinct from client recovery.
-A frozen or expired client may be recoverable only if a safe recovery mechanism exists for that client type, such as a trusted substitute-client flow.
-A standard IBC client upgrade should not be assumed to be available for changing Cardano light-client parameters, code, or verification semantics in place.
+This may be a target for further development.

 ## Denom Display in Wallets + CIP-26 Token Metadata Registry